 - The reviewers are obliged to notify the editors about ethical concerns, such as any violation of academic honesty by the authors of the submitted manuscripts, including plagiarism, ghost writing, and guest authorship.

 - The reviewers provide written feedback on the review form available in the Peer Review Process section.

 - The editors are responsible for all materials published in Roczniki Humanistyczne.
 Decisions on acceptance or rejection are based on the evaluation of the scientific value, originality, and clarity of the work as well as its correspondence with the thematic profile of the fascicle.
+All decisions are final.

 - The editors ensure that all submitted manuscripts being considered for publication undergo peer-review by at least two reviewers who are expert in the field.